 However, despite the overwhelming amount of statistics on the benefits of buyer personas, only 44% of B2B marketers are actually using them!

 Because it’s complicated to ascertain an ROI from qualitative research, and this makes it harder to budget for a project that may seem tedious with an unknown payoff.
+And it does take time.
+Depending on the industry and depth market research, creating a single buyer persona can take a rough average of 20 hours.

 Today’s consumers expect personalized marketing, and brand that tailors content to their interests are seeing real results!